-Patients may request repeat prescriptions by fax (01484 400847), post or in person by completing the counterfoil as mentioned above or via Patient Access (further information available on Patient Access page).
+Patients may request repeat prescriptions by accessing Patient Access online (further information available on Patient Access page, post or in person by completing the counterfoil as mentioned above.
+Patients can order medication via email or eConsult also.

 Your local Pharmacy or Chemist shop is the place to go to have your prescription made up.
 However, most people don’t realise that it offers a great deal more including giving advice on the treatment of minor health problems - which could save you money or a trip to the doctors.